Llannelongue/website-lannelongue-group/join/index.md

 As a group, we value and encourage applications from a diversity of backgrounds and experiences to contribute to the highly interdisciplinary research programme.
 We strongly value and encourage Equity, Diversity and Inclusion as well as a flexible working environment.

-_Unfortunately, we are not currently able to welcome visiting internation students in the department._

 {% include section.html %}

 ## Current opportunities